roman-milk/roman-milk.github.io/michelles-story.md

  Thema hid her displeasure well and she smiled at the two who rummaged for something to cover their nakedness after she woke them.
 She looked at the surprised couple and knew what must have transpired following last night's tribal rituals.
 She had spent the night in her new abode with Baako and Thema was well aware of her father's desire for Michelle.
 Her last vision from last night was watching Michelle being led away from the ceremonial theater by Zuberi.

  Thema and Baako had gotten up much later than usual.
 As soon as Baako departed with the tribal warriors, Thema rushed around the village until she found Michelle.
 Suddenly she stared at the white woman becoming more aware that she envied her sister's devotion of Michelle.
 Thema's heart rate increased, as she slowly walked across the room.
 She approached Nia's side of the bed and sat down next to her sister.
-Report_Story #5